Treaty of Lisbon: Parliament

 The legislative power of the European Parliament increases, as the codecision procedure with the Council of the EU is extended to almost all areas of policy.
 This procedure is slightly modified and renamed ordinary legislative procedure.

 In the few remaining areas, called "special legislative procedures", Parliament now has either the right of consent to a Council of the EU measure, or vice versa, except in the few cases where the old Consultation procedure still applies, wherein the Council of the EU will only need to consult the European Parliament before voting on the Commission proposal.
 Council is then not bound by the Parliament's position but only by the obligation to consult it.
 Parliament would need to be consulted again if the Council of ministers deviated too far from the initial proposal.

-The commission will have to submit each proposed budget of the European Union directly to Parliament, which must approve the budget in its entirety.
+The Commission will have to submit each proposed budget of the European Union directly to Parliament, which, jointly with the Council, must approve the budget in its entirety.

 The Treaty changes the way in which MEP seats are apportioned among member states.
-Rather than setting out a precise number (as it was the case in every previous treaty), the Treaty of Lisbon gives the power to the Council of the EU, acting unanimously on the initiative of the Parliament and with its consent, to adopt a decision fixing the number of MEPs for each member state.
-Moreover, the treaty provides for the number of MEPs to be degressively proportional to the number of citizens of each member state.
-A draft decision fixing the apportionment of MEPs was annexed to the treaty itself and had Lisbon been in force at the time of 2009 European Parliament elections the apportionment would have been: In the meantime, Croatia's seats, when it joins, will be supernumerary.
+Rather than setting out a precise number (as it was the case in every previous treaty), the Treaty of Lisbon gives the power to the Council of the EU, acting unanimously on the initiative of the Parliament and with its consent, to adopt a decision fixing the number of MEPs for each member state, with the number of MEPs to be degressively proportional to the number of citizens of each member state.
+A draft decision fixing the apportionment of MEPs was annexed to the treaty itself and, had Lisbon been in force at the time of 2009 European Parliament elections, but as the Lisbon treaty entered into force only after the 2009 European elections, a treaty amendment to grant extra seats to those Member States due to gain extra seats under Lisbon, but without waiting until the 2014 elections, was agreed in 2010.

-The number of MEPs will be limited to 750, in addition to the President of the Parliament.
-Additionally, the Treaty of Lisbon will reduce the maximum number of MEPs from a member state from 99 to 96 (affects Germany) and increases the minimal number from 5 to 6 (affects Malta).
+The number of MEPs is limited to 750, in addition to the President of the Parliament.
+Additionally, the Treaty of Lisbon reduces the maximum number of MEPs from a member state from 99 to 96 (affecting Germany) and increases the minimal number from 5 to 6 (affecting Malta).
+When new Member States join the EU, they initially have supernumary seats until the next elections when an overall re-apportion is made (as happened when Croatia joined in 2013).